ray-project/ray/doc/source/serve/autoscaling.md

 :::
 **smoothing_factor**: The multiplicative factor to speedup/slowdown each autoscaling step.
 E.g. When the use case has high large traffic volume in short period of time, you can increase `smoothing_factor` to scale up the resource quickly.

-**metrics_interval_s**: This is control the frequency of how long each replica sending metrics to the autoscaler.
+**metrics_interval_s**: This is control how often each replica sends metrics to the autoscaler.
 (Normally you don't need to change this config.)